Sparvriend/Master-Thesis/README.md

 * TODO: Report GPU memory usage/Energy usage (KJ) (NVIDIA management library, code from Ratnajit)
 * TODO: Create synthetic data
        -> for each class, move the filter across the screen and the label across the filter (where applicable)
-* TODO: Setup experiment with tinyImageNet
+* TODO: Setup a preliminary function in addition to data_processing, that sets up all directories required:
+       -> For example all directories in Results, since they are required by other mkdir commands
 * TODO: Text detection model for fifth label class?
       -> Problem: Check if the date corresponds to an input date (current date) -> Manual labelling of each date on the filter